 Turks and Caicos Island

-A few months back, my family and I had the opportunity to go to Turks and Caicos, and island in the Caribbean!
+A few months back, my family and I had the opportunity to go to Turk's and Caicos.
+It is an island in the Caribbean!
 Not only my husband and two kids, but my sister, brother-in-law, and my two nephews.
 I know, awesome right?

-It was an absolute dream and I of course have a million and one pictures, but considering all the questions I've been asked about the trip since we got back, I thought it might make it easier if I broke the trip down into three categories in hopes of answering most your questions as well as share our adventures.
+It was an absolute dream and I of course have a million and one pictures.
+I've been asked a ton of questions about this trip.
+My thought is that it might make it easier if I broke the trip down into three categories.
+My hope is that this will answer most of your questions as well as share our adventures.
 The three categories I am going to cover are:

 - The Resort